Dixonekip/Dixonekip/README.md

 ## I'm Dickson kiprop

-I’m an **educator, full-stack engineer, and content creator** passionate about making programming accessible to everyone.
-My GitHub is packed with **free, high-quality learning resources** on web development, Python, data analysis, and more.
+I’m a passionate digital content creator,love Python and ata analysis, and more.

 ---